Nodens

 The philologist and author J. R. R. Tolkien was invited to investigate the Latin inscription, and scholars have noted several likely influences on his Middle-earth fantasy writings, including the Elvish smith, maker of Rings of Power, Celebrimbor, whose name, like that of Nuada's epithet Airgetlám, means 'Silver-hand'.
-Nodens appears, too, in H. P. Lovecraft's Cthulhu Mythos.
+Nodens appears, too, in the works of Arthur Machen, as well as H. P. Lovecraft's Cthulhu Mythos.

 Name and origin

 The theonym *Nodens or *Nodons is reconstructed from the attested dative singular Nodenti or Nodonti, which is derived from a Proto-Celtic stem *Nowdont-.
 It is a cognate (linguistic sibling from the same origin) of the Middle Irish Nuadu and the Middle Welsh Nudd (which turned into Lludd, apparently from an alliterative assimilation).
 The Irish genitives nodot and núada(i)t (perhaps 'hand, wrist or arm') also appear to be related.
 It suggests that Nōdonti was the original form, by showing the back vocalism of the Celtic suffix -ont-.
 The development from -ō- to -ū- in Brittonic languages dates back to the end of the 3rd century AD.
 An Old Breton name Nodent (modern Nuz) may also be added to the cognates, although the vocalism raises phonological difficulties.